 The School's glasshouse unit boasts excellent growing facilities, which produce a constant supply of high quality plant material, to strict deadlines, for teaching and research and its controlled environment systems play an important role in this production.

 We can offer an extensive service, ranging from propagation, seed production, quarantine facilities, etc. We can grow a wide range of crops, often out of season, ranging from common ornamentals, to endangered species.
 We can even maintain cultures of pest and diseases in isolation if required.

-All the greenhouses are linked to an independent data acquisition system, which monitor and log real time temperature and relative humidity levels.
+All the greenhouses are linked to a data acquisition system, which monitor and log real time temperature and relative humidity levels.
 This can be used to replicate growing conditions at a later date, as well as supplying students and academic staff with useful information.

 Monthly average temperatures of both the glasshouses and the meteorological station are available for download.

 - Mr Tom Pitman

 - Mr. Jack Friskney